siv2r/bip-frost-signing/design.md

   - If yes, how to blame the singer if their `id` itself is incorrect?
 - hash tag for b, "noncecoef" vs "noncecoeff"
   - follow musig2.
 It uses "noncecoef"
+- we currently use the symbol &lambda; in Sign & ParialSigVerify.
+Is it okay?
+Or should we use an ASCII char instead?

 ## Todo List
 - [ ] reference implementation & test vectors